Pothos in water turning yellow | How to fix it

 If the water level becomes low enough that it is below the root level the plant can dry out and turn yellow.

-It is important to top up the water level in the jar that you are growing your cutting in.
-You can refresh the water fully every week to keep the plant happy and the level high enough to prevent it drying out and turning yellow.
+It is important to top up the water level in the jar regularly.
+Refresh the water every week to keep the plant happy and the level high enough to cover the bottom 2-3 inches of the cutting.
+This will prevent them from drying out and turning yellow.
+This happened to my cuttings when I wasn’t checking it regularly.

 Leaves that are covered by the water can start to turn yellow.
-If the bottom leaves on the cutting are submerged under the water they can start to rot, lack light and they will eventually turn yellow.
+If the bottom leaves on the cutting are submerged under the water they can start to rot, will get too little light and they will eventually turn yellow.

 When you are placing a pothos cutting in a jar of water, remove the leaves that will be underneath the water level.
-This will stop the leaves under the water turning yellow.
+This will prevent this problem.
+The cutting will start to grow new roots from the end of the stem and can be planted out around 4-6 weeks after placing it in water.

-The final reason why pothos leaves will turn yellow in water is if they are not getting enough light.
-Cuttings will need to be placed in front of a bright window indoors to keep the leaves green.
+Pothos leaves can turn yellow in water is there is a lack of light.
+Cuttings will need to be placed in front of a bright window indoors to keep the leaves green and to make sure the leaves are getting enough sunlight to photosynthesize.

-Pothos leaves will start to get yellow if they are placed in a dark, shaded place.
-The easy solution is to place the pothos cutting near your kitchen window.
+It is best way to give your pothos cuttings enough light indoors is to keep it in a clear jar near your kitchen window.
 You can also add an LED grow light to give your cuttings an extra boost of light to keep their leaves green.

 Here are the top ways to solve the problem of pothos plant leaves turning yellow in water.
 There are easy steps to help the plant grow green leaves.